alexharri/website/posts/grid-engine-performance.md

 const value = evaluateAST(cell, ctx);
 ```

-The `_makeCalcCellEvaluationContext` method exists on the `Workbook` class, with the implementation looking like so:
+The `_makeCalcCellEvaluationContext` method exists on the `Workbook` class, with the implementation along the lines of:

 ```tsx
 class Workbook implements EvaluationContext {